rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The sidebar section can help you navigate through various reports, the main section will help you identify all the cookies that are being used by a site.

-The affected cookies section will help you identify cookies that are being affected by third-party cookie deprecation, and the technologies report will provide a technical analysis of the website.
+Within the CLI Dashboard, you'll find the “affected cookies” section, highlighting cookies impacted by third-party cookie deprecation.
+Additionally, a “technologies report” offers an in-depth technical analysis of the website.

 ### Getting Started with PSAT CLI